pcrlcc/PeaceChess/README.md

 ## About
 Ukraine is facing an unprecedented humanitarian catastrophe.
 Violence is never an option – promote peace, [donate or volunteer now](https://www.ukraine.who.foundation/?form=FUNWLUTAZDA).

-Peace Chess is a small interactive experience, exploring how modifying chess rules can send a message and hopefully make visitors think about how their actions can contribute to a better world.
+[Peace Chess](https://peace-chess.com) is a small interactive experience, exploring how modifying chess rules can send a message and hopefully make visitors think about how their actions can contribute to a better world.
 Can we play chess in a way that keeps everyone on the board?

 ## Credits
-[Peace chess](https://peace-chess.com) was made by [Philipp](https://hallo.pm) and [Luke](https://calek.co) with the help of [Kevin](https://kvbx.de) and [Markus](https://wzlhfr.com).
+Peace Chess was made by [Philipp](https://hallo.pm) and [Luke](https://calek.co) with the help of [Kevin](https://kvbx.de) and [Markus](https://wzlhfr.com).

 ## References